In This Article

 - They make you stronger.
 Thanks to being a compound exercise that works just about every muscle in your body, burpees are full-body moves that will make you stronger from head to toe.
 “Because you are engaging almost every major muscle group at once, burpees will help you build strength and gain body definition,” Belgrave explains.
 “This strength will help you perform better at everyday activities, such as carrying groceries, lifting laundry, rearranging furniture, or even playing with your kids at the playground.”

 - You can do them anywhere.
-Unlike some exercises that require expensive equipment or loads of room to perform them, burpees can be done virtually anywhere.
+Unlike some exercises that require expensive equipment or loads of room to perform, burpees can be done virtually anywhere.
 “It doesn’t matter if you are traveling, don’t have access to a gym, or working out outdoors—all you need is your body to do them,” Belgrave exclaims.

 - You can add them to any workout.
 Since burpees are a full-body movement, they can be added to any workout.
 “Burpees are adaptable and dynamic, which makes them a perfect addition to any workout,” Belgrave says.
 “Whether you are doing a HIIT session, finishing up a sweaty run, or getting in a yoga flow—you can add burpees into your workout.”